Better batter + waffle iron wisdom = wonderful waffles.

-A humble breakfast staple for decades, waffles are now hot and trendy as chefs and home cooks elevate pancake’s crisp cousin by loading fried chicken and other savories on top or transforming dishes like pizza and pasta by sandwiching them in a waffle iron.
-Whether they’re finished in a shower of powdered sugar, a flood of maple syrup or an embed of Korean BBQ, waffles stand out when cooks start by using a stellar batter.
+Whether they're finished in a shower of powdered sugar, a flood of maple syrup or topped with fried chicken and gravy, waffles stand out when cooks start by using a stellar batter.
 Here are some essential tips for turning out memorable homemade waffles.

 - Belgian waffles — Best known for their deep, syrup-catching divots, this Americanized version of a Brussels waffle can be made with a yeast-infused batter or a lighter variation that includes baking powder.